 Photo of Todd R. Steggerda Todd R. Steggerda

-Todd Steggerda serves as McGuireWoods’ Deputy Managing Partner for Litigation, overseeing and managing the firm’s nine litigation departments and roughly 500 litigators in the U.S. and the UK.
-He is the former chair of the firm’s Government Investigations and White Collar Litigation Department…
+Todd Steggerda serves as McGuireWoods’ Deputy Managing Partner for Strategic Development, following service as the deputy managing partner for litigation where he oversaw and managed the firm’s litigation departments and roughly 500 litigators in the U.S. and the UK.
+He is the former…

-Todd Steggerda serves as McGuireWoods’ Deputy Managing Partner for Litigation, overseeing and managing the firm’s nine litigation departments and roughly 500 litigators in the U.S. and the UK.
-He is the former chair of the firm’s Government Investigations and White Collar Litigation Department, which Law360 recently selected for its prestigious “Practice Group of the Year” award for its notable work in 2019.
-In a dynamic practice spanning 20 years in Washington, Todd has resolved a diverse range of high-stakes government investigations, regulatory enforcement, and litigation matters, including dozens of matters investigated by the civil and criminal divisions of the Department of Justice, the Department of Defense, and numerous other federal and state agencies and investigative bodies.
+Todd Steggerda serves as McGuireWoods’ Deputy Managing Partner for Strategic Development, following service as the deputy managing partner for litigation where he oversaw and managed the firm’s litigation departments and roughly 500 litigators in the U.S. and the UK.
+He is the former chair of the firm’s Government Investigations and White Collar Litigation Department, which Law360 recently selected for its prestigious “Practice Group of the Year” award.
+In a dynamic practice spanning nearly 25 years in Washington, Todd has resolved a diverse range of high-stakes government investigations, regulatory enforcement, and litigation matters, including dozens of matters investigated by the civil and criminal divisions of the Department of Justice, the Department of Defense, and numerous other federal and state agencies and investigative bodies.

 Photo of Jason M. Vespoli Jason M. Vespoli